 Automated External Defibrillator (AED machine) Lifespan FAQs

-How does age affect the Automated External Defibrillator and its reliability?
+How does age affect the Semi or Automatic External Defibrillator and its reliability?

 The purchase date and age of the defibrillator determines if it is still under the original warranty period.
-The older the defibrillator unit, the more likely it has experienced an obsolescence.
+The older the life-saving portable defibrillator unit, the more likely it is that it has experienced an obsolescence.
 This is a result of technology changes and improvements to design or usability.

 What is an out of warranty Automated External Defibrillator?

-A defibrillator is out of warranty when the manufacturer’s warranty period has expired.
-During the warranty period, repair of the defibrillator is performed at no cost to the owner.
+An AED is out of warranty when the manufacturer’s warranty period has expired.
+During the warranty period, a repair is performed at no cost to the owner.
 A “call for service” is determined during nightly AED self-testing when the need for maintenance of the machine occurs.

-Many manufacturers continue to offer repair services on defibrillator units which have a “call for service” after the warranty period ends.
-The repair charge is based on an hourly rate, plus the cost of parts needed for the repair (Loaner defibrillators may not be offered).
+Many manufacturers continue to offer repair services on units which have a “call for service” after the warranty period ends.
+The repair charge is based on an hourly rate, plus the cost of parts needed for the repair (Loaner AEDs may not be offered).

 What is an “End of Life” determination?

-After a warranty ends, if the manufacturer cannot obtain parts (defibrillator electrodes/pads, batteries, etc.) for older defibrillators and therefore cannot adequately support maintenance, “End of Life” determination is issued.
+After a warranty ends, if the manufacturer cannot obtain parts (electrodes/pads, batteries, etc.) for older defibrillators and therefore cannot adequately support maintenance, “End of Life” determination is issued.
 This usually occurs many years after the original warranty ends.

 Why don’t all manufacturers “End of Life” older AEDS?

 Manufacturers regularly release newer AED models and technology.
-Some manufacturers will continue to offer defibrillators of the same model with new warranties.
+Some manufacturers will continue to offer the same model with new warranties.